vaelgates/arkose/README.md

 # Arguments

-In the arguments section, people are asked their views on arguments for AI x-risk Each page ends with checkboxes whether they agree or they disagree with that page's claims, and for what reasons.
+In the arguments section, people are asked their views on arguments for AI x-risk.
+Each page ends with checkboxes for choosing whether they agree or they disagree with that page's claims, and for what reasons.
 When they check a box, they're shown a link to further arguments addressing their concerns.

 Metadata about the arguments is stored in `_data/arguments.yml`, which is explained further below.